-Does Your Business Have a High-Speed Internet Connection
+Does your Business Have a High Speed Internet Broadband Connection Service?

-Does your high-speed Internet provider advertise how fast it's service is and is it entitled to call it Broadband?
+Does your high speed Internet provider advertise how fast it's service is and is it entitled to call it a Broadband connection

 Maybe you should look again.
 Sometime ago the FTC Categorised Broadband as a minimum of 3Mbps upload.
 This standard replaces the old 4/1 rule to keep pace with the enormous amounts of data transfers today.
 What this means is that your DSL may not be Broadband.